Compensation for Victims of Crime Act, R.S.O. 1990, c. C.24Skip to content

-(3) If a person entitled to an award under this Act is under the age of eighteen years or is of unsound mind or in the opinion of the Board is incapable of managing his or her own affairs, any amount payable may be paid on his or her behalf to his or her parent, spouse or committee or to the Public Trustee or may be paid to such other person or applied in such manner as the Board considers in the best interest of such person, and amounts so paid shall be received and administered by the payee for the benefit of the person.
-R.S.O.
-1990, c.
-C.24, s.
-21 (3); 1999, c.
-6, s.
-11 (3); 2005, c.
-5, s.
-11 (4).
+(4) If a person entitled to an award under this Act is incapable as defined in the Substitute Decisions Act, 1992 or in the opinion of the Board is incapable of managing his or her own affairs, any amount payable may be paid on his or her behalf to one of the following persons or applied in such manner as the Board considers in the best interest of the incapable person, and amounts so paid shall be received and administered by the payee for the benefit of the incapable person:

 22. Despite section 19, the Board may, with respect to any hearing or other step in a proceeding under this Act, make such order as to costs as it thinks fit.
 R.S.O.
 1990, c.
 C.24, s.
 22.

 23. Subject to section 25, a decision of the Board is final except that an appeal lies to the Divisional Court from any decision of the Board on any question of law.
 R.S.O.
 1990, c.
 C.24, s.
 23.